 BIO 360 Ecology (4.00 SH).
 A study of the structure of ecological populations, communities, and ecosystems, and the processes that affect them.
 Topics include population growth, regulation and dynamics, population interactions, food webs, species diversity, succession, biogeography, and energy flow and nutrient cycling.
 Laboratories stress experimental design and data analysis.
 Prerequisite: C- or better in BIO 203.
 Offered every Spring Semester.
 (Also listed as ES 360.)

-BIO 361 Biodiversity (4.00 SH).
+BIO 361 Biological Diversity (4.00 SH).
 An in-depth, cross-sectional study of the diversity of eukaryotic organisms.
 Pertinent to this course is the evolutionary process which is centered on adaptation, diversity, natural selection and speciation.
 Topics include paleontology, life histories, survival strategies in feeding and reproduction, biogeography and patterns of extinction.
 The social, ethical and political consequences of human activities will also be addressed.
 This course assumes reasonable knowledge of all major taxa and schemes of taxonomy.
 The laboratory component will consist primarily of field work.
 Prerequisite: C- or better in BIO 203.
 Offered every other Fall Semester.